JohnVersus/web3_evm_auth_nodejs/README.md

 # Web3 EVM Authentication Node Js

-Authentication tutorial on how to connect user with solana wallet to the app.
+Authentication tutorial on how to connect user with metamask wallet to the app.

 ## Setup